ethanalee/shopify-summer-2019/README.md

     - status: inactive or active
     - products: array of products
     - value: total dollar value of the cart
-    - creater: the user who created the cart
+    - creator: the user who created the cart

 ### Routes
 ```